rhyven/ericlight.com/content/Tech/G900I-update.md

 In particular, the version of Heimdall in the Debian Sid repositories (1.4.1-2) doesn't quite work with the SGS5.
 It appears [other people](https://www.google.com/search?q=ERROR%3A+Failed+to+send+request+to+end+PIT+file+transfer%21+samsung) have had similar problems.

-The beginning of fix for me came from [turboyz](https://github.com/turboyz) on Github, at the bottom of this post:  <https://github.com/Benjamin-Dobell/Heimdall/issues/348>; however, he's manually made a couple changes to BridgeManager.cpp, which appear to be no longer necessary.
+The beginning of fix for me came from [turboyz](https://github.com/turboyz) on Github, at the bottom of this post:  (Edit 2020-04-12: GitHub Issue 348 from <https://github.com/Benjamin-Dobell/Heimdall/> has been deleted); however, he's manually made a couple changes to BridgeManager.cpp, which appear to be no longer necessary.
 We can simply build it from source:

     sudo apt-get install build-essential cmake zlib1g-dev libusb-1.0-0-dev git git clone https://github.com/Benjamin-Dobell/Heimdall.git